zeldaret/oot/README.md

 . .venv/bin/activate
 ```

-Keep in mind for each new terminal session you'll need to **activate** the Python virtual environment again.
-There's no need to create the virtual environment again.
+Keep in mind that for each new terminal session, you will need to **activate** the Python virtual environment again.
+That is, run the above `. .venv/bin/activate` command.

 Now you can install the Python dependencies, to do so run: